Rape in India: Estimates of unreported rapes

 Most rapes go unreported because the rape victims fear retaliation and humiliation, both in India and throughout the world.
 Indian parliamentarians have stated that the rape problem in India is being underestimated because many cases are not reported, even though more victims are increasingly coming out and reporting rape and sexual assaults.

-Few states in India have tried to estimate or survey unreported cases sexual assault.
+Few states in India have tried to estimate or survey unreported cases of sexual assault.
 The estimates for unreported rapes in India vary widely.
-The National Crime Records Bureau report of 2006 mentions that about 71% rape crimes go unreported.
+The National Crime Records Bureau report of 2006 mentioned that about 71% rape crimes go unreported.
 Marital rape is not a criminal act in India though sexual intercourse with wife aged between 15 and 18 years is considered as rape.
 Madiha Kark estimates 54% of rape crimes are unreported.
 A UN study of 57 countries estimates just 11% of rape and sexual assault cases worldwide are ever reported.

 Convictions

-About one in four rape cases in India result in convictions.
+Only one in four reported rape cases in India result in convictions.